-It is created for growing and established businesses that are looking to streamline financial operations, eliminate manual processes, and gain real-time visibility into their financial performance and cash flow.
+It is designed for growing and established businesses seeking to streamline financial operations, eliminate manual processes, and gain real-time visibility into their financial performance and cash flow.
 In this guide, we’ll focus specifically on the accounting and finance modules of NetSuite ERP.
 We’ll explore how NetSuite accounting software works, its benefits and features, and who it’s best for, and help you determine if it’s the right option for your needs.

 NetSuite accounting software is one portion of the NetSuite cloud-based ERP platform, which provides businesses with comprehensive financial management capabilities and centralizes their financial data.
-It offers significantly more robust financial management capabilities compared to entry-level accounting platforms like QuickBooks, and allows businesses to run, optimize, and automate financial processes as they scale from a few million in revenue to $1+ billion.
+It offers significantly more robust financial management capabilities than entry-level accounting platforms like QuickBooks and enables businesses to run, optimize, and automate financial processes as they scale from a few million to $1+ billion in revenue.

 Compared to on-premises accounting systems, NetSuite is entirely cloud-based, providing real-time data access from anywhere in the world.
 It is best suited for companies that have outgrown other platforms like QuickBooks, typically when they reach $5M in revenue or more, and/or have more advanced accounting needs like multi-currency, subsidiaries, international sales, etc.